 CAM focuses on a holistic view of individual APIs, their development cycles, their maturity journeys, and how they fit into an organization’s API landscape.
 For the API landscape, a similar structured view is provided, which provides an emphasis on specific aspects of the API landscape and how investments ideally should be made to improve the organization’s API landscape.
 Both the individual and the landscape view are complemented by a compass, which provides a structured analysis and thus helps with assessment and management.

-Erik works in the Catalyst team of Axway.
-His goal is to make clients more successful by providing them with insights and guidance on their path towards API-centric architectures in particular, and on their Digital Transformation journey in general.
+Erik Wilde works on the Catalyst team at Axway.
+His goal is to make clients more successful by providing them with insights and guidance on their path toward API-centric architectures in particular, and on their digital transformation journey in general.
 Previously, he was an adjunct professor at UC Berkeley and worked at EMC, Siemens, CA Technologies, and Good API.
 Erik is active in the IETF and W3C communities.
 He holds a PhD from ETH Zurich.

 Comments on this page are now closed.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org